kunal-talwar/draft-wang-ppm-differential-privacy/draft-wang-ppm-differential-privacy.md

 > is our target here.
 As a first draft, we won't overwhelm readers with other
 > types of DP.

+> KT: I think if we want to use BW18, we need some care as that applies to Gaussian and not to
+> discrete Gaussian.
+We can probably prove a version of that result for discrete Gaussian
+> or add continuous Gaussian noise and then round.

 #### VDAF Robustness

-We will use `Prio3Histogram` {{Section 7.4.4 of !VDAF}} to enforce each Client only has exactly one bit set in its measurement, since there is no Client-DP needed.
+We will use `Prio3Histogram` {{Section 7.4.4 of !VDAF}} to enforce each Client only has exactly one bit set in its measurement, since there is no Client randomization needed.
 > TODO(junyechen1996): We will need to recommend how to interpret large
 > unsigned integers as negative noise from Gaussian, after VDAF aggregation.